 Solution 1] Check which device is pushing the process

 Just like every process in the Task Manager, the WUDFHost.exe process is also triggered by an action.
-Here the action is whenever an external device which is dependant on the process is connected to the system.
+Here the action is whenever an external device that is dependant on the process is connected to the system.
 If that device is in use, even the more reason.

-Since the device would most probably be a peripheral, try disconnecting all the external devices other than those which are critically necessary (eg. keyboard, mouse, etc).
+Since the device would most probably be peripheral, try disconnecting all the external devices other than those which are critically necessary (eg. keyboard, mouse, etc).
 Now reconnect each device one by one and check which one causes the disk utilization to shoot up.

 It may happen that despite disconnecting all the devices, the disk utilization still remains high.